School Tax Information

-September 1 through October 1, 2016.
-All taxes paid or postmarked on or after October 2, 2016 shall bear an interest charge of two percent (2%) until October 31, 2016.
-No tax payments will be accepted or processed by the school tax collector postmarked after October 31, 2016.
-All taxes remaining unpaid after October 31 shall be returned to The County Treasurer of Columbia County for further collection.
+Taxes will also be collected from October 2, 2021 through November 1, 2021 and shall bear interest at the rate of 2% until the warrant expires on November 1, 2020.
+No tax payments made after November 1 will be accepted or processed by the school tax collector.
+All taxes remaining unpaid, plus penalty, after November 1, 2021, pending board approval, shall be returned to The County Treasurer of Columbia County for further collection.

 Payment of Taxes

-By Mail: The school district will also accept payments by mail so long as the payment is in the exact amount due and made payable to “CCSD Tax Collector.”
-Payment mailing address: The Bank of Greene County, PO Box 358, Ghent NY 12075.
+Mail: The school district will accept payments by mail so long as the payment is in the exact amount due and made payable to “CCSD Tax Collector.”
+Payment mailing address: The Bank of Greene County, PO Box 358, Ghent, NY 12075.
 You must include the original tax bill with your payment.
 No partial payments will be accepted.

-Basic STAR exemption: Most residents who own and live in their home are eligible for the NYS Basic STAR property tax exemption on their primary residence.
-Basic STAR works by exempting the first $30,000 of the full value of a home from school taxes.
+Basic STAR exemption/credit: Most residents who own and live in their home are eligible for the NYS Basic STAR property tax exemption on their primary residence.
+Basic STAR works by exempting a portion of the full value of a home from school taxes.

 Important Changes to STAR Exemption Program: New applicants who qualify for STAR must register with New York State instead of applying with their assessor.
-You will receive a STAR credit in the form of a check, rather than receiving a property tax exemption.
+You will receive a credit in the form of a check, rather than receiving a property tax exemption.
 The dollar value of the credit will be the same as the property tax exemption.
-You can register online at https://www.tax.ny.gov/pit/property/star/register-for-star-credit.htm. or by phone at (518) 457-2036.
+You can register online at the www.tax.ny.gov website or by phone at (518) 457-2036.
 These changes do not affect homeowners who registered for the STAR exemption prior to the 2015 deadline.
-To learn more, visit https://www.tax.ny.gov/pit/property/star/star-2016-tp-faqs.htm

 Volunteer Fire/EMS Exemption: The District grants an exemption in the amount of 10% of the assessed value (not exceeding $3,000 multiplied by the latest State Equalization Rate) for a primary residence owned by an enrolled member of an incorporated volunteer fire company, fire department or incorporated volunteer ambulance service as authorized by Section 466-d of the Real Property Tax Law.